Vuizur/add-stress-to-epub/README.md

 ### Installation

 **For windows**, you simply need to download the [executable release](https://github.com/Vuizur/add-stress-to-epub/releases/download/v1.1/Stress-Marker-win.zip), unpack the .zip file into a folder and start the program called #Stress marker.exe.
 This opens up a GUI and you can simply select the ebook you want to convert.
-Click on the start processing button to start it all.
+Click on the "Start stress marking" button to start it all.

 (If your ebook is not in the epub format, you need to install [Calibre](https://calibre-ebook.com/).
 If you have it installed, the script will automatically convert the book (for example from FB2) to epub)